-This is the last recipe in my series of Easter treats - Sprinkle Crusted Soft and Chewy Sugar Cookies.
+This is the last recipe in my series of Easter treats - Sprinkle Covered Sugar Cookies.
 If you haven't made any delicious treats for Easter yet, now is your chance.
-You can have a batch of these ready for the Easter baskets within a couple of hours.
+You can have a batch of these ready for the Easter baskets within a couple of hours!

 These ones have a secret ingredient: almond extract.
 I love the flavor of it!
 I also use a generous dose of vanilla for extra flavor.
 The other ingredients are standard for cookies: flour, butter, egg, baking soda, salt, and of course, sugar.
 The little bit of brown sugar adds a bit more richness and helps keep the cookies soft.

-The method for making these sugar cookies is the same as for most cookies: cream the butter and sugar together, then add the eggs and extracts, then the flour, baking powder and salt.
+The method for making these sugar cookies is the same as for most cookies: cream the butter and sugar together, then add the eggs and extracts.
+Once the butter mixture is soft and fluffy, stir in the flour, baking powder, and salt.
 Voila!
 You have cookie dough.

 This is where we change things up a little bit.
 Normally, when you make sugar cookies, you roll dough balls in sugar (hence the name...).
 But, to make things just a little extra special and pretty, we're going to roll them in SPRINKLES!